alexeiskachykhin/flc/README.md

 # flc

-Flc is a command line interface for Adobe Flash Professional.
+Flc is a command line compiler for FLA files based on Adobe Flash Professional.
 It is usefull when you need to drive Adobe Flash Professional on Continious Integration server.
-Under the hood it supplies set of __jsfl__ files to Adobe Flash Professional to execute.
+Under the hood it supplies set of jsfl files to Adobe Flash Professional to execute.
 Flc is capable of writing status information to stdout and shutdowns with proper exit code which is important for automation scenarios.

 ## How to install